Angola Agriculture Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Government-backed fertiliser-subsidy expansion
+• 4.2.1 Government-backed fertilizer subsidy expansion

 • 4.2.2 Revival of public irrigation schemes

-• 4.2.4 Growing domestic demand for convenience food ingredients
+• 4.2.4 Growing domestic demand for convenience-food ingredients

-• 4.2.5 Emergence of climate-smart 'dryland maize' hybrids
+• 4.2.5 Emergence of climate-smart "dry-land maize" hybrids

 • 4.2.6 Advent of satellite-enabled crop-insurance pilots